camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

 Tasklist stores and reads data from Elasticsearch or OpenSearch.

+As of the 8.4 release, Tasklist is now compatible with [Amazon OpenSearch](https://aws.amazon.com/de/opensearch-service/) 2.5.x.
+Note that using Amazon OpenSearch requires [setting up a new Camunda installation](/self-managed/platform-deployment/overview.md).
+A migration from previous versions or Elasticsearch environments is currently not supported.

 ### Settings to connect

 Tasklist supports [basic authentication](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/setting-up-authentication.html) for Elasticsearch.
 Set the appropriate username/password combination in the configuration to use it.